-If the weather didn’t have me convinced that spring is here, this pretty Gluten Free Bunny Munch would seal the deal.
-I can’t remember the last time I had more fun photographing a recipe!
-Pastel pink, purple, baby blue, and yellow too – I am equal parts in love with the flavors and colors of this fun and seeeriously yummy gluten free Easter dessert recipe.
+If the weather didn’t have me convinced that spring is here, this gorgeous Gluten Free Bunny Munch would seal the deal.
+I can’t remember the last time I had more fun photographing a recipe.
+Pastel pink, purple, baby blue, and yellow too – I am equal parts in love with the flavors and colors of this fun and seriously yummy gluten free Easter dessert recipe!

 Seriously though, this recipe takes approximitely 5 minutes to make and 30 minutes to cool/set.
 Simple!
 Popped popcorn, gluten free pretzel sticks, and peanuts are coated with melted white chocolate then dolloped with M&Ms, sprinkles, and coarse sea salt.
 YES.
 Sweet + salty = insanely addicting.
 Also, CLUSTERS.
 Need I say more?